 Phone number: 3136600

-Authorization: Prior, express and informed consent by the Owner for personal data processing;
+Authorization: Prior, express and informed consent by the data subject for personal data processing;

 Database: Organized set of personal data that is the object of processing;

 Personal data: Any information related or that can be associated with one or several identified or identifiable natural persons;